-1. Understand why the interviewer is asking the question
+1. Understand why the interviewer is asking this job interview question

-Before you start thinking about how you'll answer the question, think about why the interviewer is asking it in the first place.
-The “How do you handle stress?” question is a classic behavioral interview question.
+Before you start thinking about how you'll answer the question, think about why the interviewer or hiring manager is asking it in the first place.
+The “How do you handle and deal with stress?” question is a classic behavioral interview question.

-By asking behavioral interview questions, the interviewer wants to get a better idea of how you handle various situations at work.
+By asking behavioral interview questions, the interviewer wants to get a better idea of how you handle various stressful situations at work.
 That means you'll want to highlight your skills and use real-life examples.
-The interviewer will then use that information to help determine if you're a good fit for the position and company.
+The interviewer will then use that information to help determine if you're the right candidate for the position and company.

 2. Make a list of your soft skills

 Before you start recounting various times you've experienced stress or pressure at work, make a list of your soft skills.
 Among other things, these are the interpersonal skills you use to help manage and overcome stress.

 A few soft skills you might use to address stress or pressure at work include:

 Even though the interviewer wants to see how you've handled stress and were able to stay positive, they're also interested in learning more about your soft skills, so keep these in mind.

 3. Add context to these skills with a relevant, impactful example